January 14 update 4.30 pm:

 It takes about 1kg of our sour cherries for each 2 litres of ice cream.
 It is also available on the Ghan, and at the National Wine Centre and at one or two other venues, if we have enough cherries.

-If the predicted temperature is 33 degrees or more, we open at 8:00 am for people who like to pick in the cool of the morning.
-It is comfortable picking in the shade of the trees until about 1pm.
+Its the summer weather.
+Even on hot days the mornings are pleasant.
+It is comfortable picking in the shade of the trees until about 12 noon.
 After that it is better to scoot off to the beach or back to the air-conditioning.
-For your safety and the safety of our staff, we close by 2 pm on days 33 degrees C and hotter.
+For your safety and the safety of our staff, we close by 2 pm.
+We are a small family run farm and this gives us time to do the maintenance needed to keep everything nice for morning visitors.

-Closed: The orchard is usually closed on Mondays and Tuesdays for maintenance, and 25 December (Christmas Day).
+Closed: The orchard is usually closed on Mondays and Tuesdays for maintenance, and 25 December (Christmas Day) adn 26 December (Boxing Day)

 For everyone’s safety, the orchard is closed when a Catastrophic Fire Day is declared.
 Click here for Fire Bans, we are in the Mt Lofty Region.